American Samoa Fono: Building

-The first American Samoa Fono was housed in the former home at the United States Navy Tutuila Station barracks in Fagatogo.
+The first American Samoa Fono was housed in the former United States Navy Tutuila Station barracks in Fagatogo.
 It was destroyed by a fire in 1970.
-The former Fono site is home to the ANZ Amerika Samoa Bank's Head Office.
+The former Fono site became home to the ANZ Amerika Samoa Bank's Head Office.

 The second Fono opened in 1973, also in Fagatogo.
 It was housed at the Maota Fono complex, a beehive-shaped building based on the traditional Samoan fale.
 It was based on the same traditional building designs as the Fono in Samoa.
-A two-story main wing (housing the Legislature's and Governor's offices) was flanked by two single-story wings housing the chambers from the Senate and the House of Representatives.
+A two-story main wing, housing the legislature's and governor's offices, was flanked by two single-story wings, housing the chambers of the Senate and the House of Representatives.
 The building was demolished in 2017.

-A new building broke ground in 2018 and was under construction as of 2021 as a two-story cement building.
-The cost was estimated as US$16 million.
-Additional buildings were planned for legislators' offices.
+The third Fono began construction in 2018 at the same location as a two-story cement building, with an estimated cost of US$16 million.
+It was inaugurated in 2025.